 The Company grants to certain executives performance-based stock awards, which are subject to both performance and service conditions.
-The Company reports these performance-based stock awards as granted once the performance conditions have been established, which is generally determined by the Compensation Committee of the Company's Board of Directors.
+The Company reports these performance-based stock awards as granted once the performance conditions have been established, which is generally determined by the Company's Board of Directors.
 There are 0.6 million shares of the